Carnoustie: Religion today

 The Church of Scotland today has three congregations that meet in Carnoustie.
 Carnoustie Church and Barry Church are linked under one minister, Rev. Michael Goss.
 During the months of July and August, they meet together in each church on alternate months.
 Carnoustie Panbride church meet at Newton Church during Winter months and Panbride in the Summer.
 The minister since January 2018 is Rev. Annette Gordon.

 The Episcopalian congregation continues to meet at Holyrood church on the corner of Maule Street and Holyrood Street.
 The church is part of the Anglican Diocese of Brechin.
 Services are led by an interim pastor, Rev. John Cuthbert.
 Holyrood church and Holy Trinity Church in Monifieth are no longer linked.
 Holyrood's origins can be traced to a summer mission established in 1864, which was organised a formal mission 12 years later.
 Built as the Church of the Holy Rood in 1881, the charge became an incumbency in 1898.
 Its archives are held by the University of Dundee.

 The Roman Catholic Church meets in the modern (built 2000) building of St Anne's Church in Thomas Street.
 This replaced the much smaller building the congregation had previously used in Dundee Street.
 The congregation is linked with St Bride's in Monifieth and St Thomas' in Arbroath.
 The church is part of the Roman Catholic Diocese of Dunkeld.

-The Carnoustie Erskine United Free Church of Scotland meet at the former Original Secession Church on Kinloch street, and the Minister there is the Rev Dr Rob Barlow.
+The Carnoustie Erskine United Free Church of Scotland meet at the former Original Secession Church on Kinloch street, and the Minister there is the Rev Douglas Campbell.

 The Carnoustie Community Church is baptist congregation meeting in a converted former Co-op building opposite the War Memorial named 'The Bridge'.
 This congregation began in 2011 as a church plant from Dundee's Central Baptist Church initially meeting in hotels before moving into the building vacated by the Carnoustie Christian Fellowship.
 The pastor is Dr John Toller.